-The Anesthesia Residency Program at St. Elizabeth's Medical Center provides an excellent educational and clinical environment to facilitate the learning, critical thinking, clinical judgement and manual skills expected of a consultant in anesthesia, that translate to the operating room, critical care unit, pain management center, medical subspecialty procedure unit and emergency room.
-The teaching faculty cultivates the sense of responsibility, professionalism, commitment and inquisitiveness so essential to the practice of anesthesia.
+The Anesthesia Residency Program at St. Elizabeth's Medical Center provides an excellent educational and clinical environment to facilitate the learning, critical thinking, clinical knowledge and manual skills expected of a consultant in anesthesia, that translate to the operating room, critical care unit, pain management center, medical subspecialty procedure unit and emergency room.
+The teaching faculty cultivates the sense of responsibility, professionalism, commitment and inquisitiveness that are so essential to the practice of anesthesia.
 By the completion of the residency, our graduates uniformly become masterful anesthesiologists capable of pursuing either academic or community-based private practice careers.

 Hybrid Academic - Private Model of Residency